bytecodealliance/wasmtime/docs/examples-rust-multithreading.md

   consumption](https://docs.wasmtime.dev/api/wasmtime/struct.Config.html#method.consume_fuel)
   as well as [yielding when out of fuel](https://docs.wasmtime.dev/api/wasmtime/struct.Store.html#method.out_of_fuel_async_yield).
-  This will ensure that no one request entirely hogs a thread executiong WebAssembly and all requests scheduled onto that thread are able to execute.
+  This will ensure that no one request entirely hogs a thread executing WebAssembly and all requests scheduled onto that thread are able to execute.
   It's also worth pointing out that the threads executing WebAssembly may or may not be the same as the threads performing I/O for your server requests.

-* If absolutely required Wasmtime is engineered such that it is dynamically safe to move a `Store` as a whole to a separate thread.
+* If absolutely required, Wasmtime is engineered such that it is dynamically safe to move a `Store` as a whole to a separate thread.
 This option is not recommended due to its complexity, but it is one that Wasmtime tests in CI and considers supported.
 The principle here is that all objects connected to a